karan1511/DocuMind/README.md

 ---
 Ensure MongoDB, Redis, and Qdrant are running and accessible as configured in your `.env` file.
-# RAG-based PDF QA Agent
+# RAG-based Document Analyser Agent

 A Retrieval-Augmented Generation (RAG) agent that answers questions using content retrieved from PDF files.
 The assistant only uses the provided context (`page_contents` + `page_number`) and always points to the correct page for reference.